alternet/alternet.ml/tools/src/site/markdown/properties.md

 ## Tutorial

-Many Java applications are configured with external parameters that have to be loaded by the application from `.properties` files.
+Many Java applications are configured with external parameters that have to be loaded by the application from "`.properties`" files.
 Once loaded, those parameters are exposed as `String`s, and the keys to access them are also `String`s.

 * The **property binder** allow to populate a configuration class within which fields are the counterpart keys, and values are typed values.